Skip to main content Skip to main content

 Living well - How to ensure you’ll have enough money throughout retirement

 Enjoying a fulfilling retirement is most people’s goal but getting there requires planning.
-Yvonne Clinton, Senior Associate and Nominee for Paraplanner of the Year at the Women in Finance Awards 2022, outlines some simple steps to guide your path to living well for the long term.
+Our Financial Planning team outline some simple steps below to guide your path to living well for the long term.

-As a financial planner working with clients either approaching or already at retirement age, a question I am often asked is, “How much can I actually afford to spend in retirement?”.
+As financial planners working with clients either approaching or already at retirement age, a question we are often asked is, “How much can I actually afford to spend in retirement?”.
 This is becoming more important now as life expectancies are increasing .
 The bottom line is your assets must sustain your needs for 30 or more years after you finish work.

 Changing spending patterns